strapi/strapi/docs/v3.x/migration-guide/migration-guide-3.0.x-to-3.1.x.md

 **Make sure your server is not running until the end of the migration**

 :::warning
-If you are using **extensions** to create custom code, you will need to update your code and compare you version to the new changes on the repository.
+If you are using **extensions** to create custom code or modifying existing code, you will need to update your code and compare your version to the new changes on the repository.
 <br>
-Not updating your **extensions** can break your app in unexpected ways that we cannot be predicted.
+Not updating your **extensions** can break your app in unexpected ways that we cannot predict.
 :::

 ## Summary